oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `compartment_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the Autonomous Container Database.
 * `customer_contacts` - (Optional) (Updatable) Customer Contacts.
 Setting this to an empty list removes all customer contacts.
 	* `email` - (Optional) (Updatable) The email address used by Oracle to send notifications regarding databases and infrastructure.
-* `database_software_image_id` - (Optional) The Autonomous Database Software Image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `database_software_image_id` - (Optional) The Autonomous AI Database Software Image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `db_name` - (Optional) The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
-* `db_split_threshold` - (Optional) The CPU value beyond which an Autonomous Database will be opened across multiple nodes.
+* `db_split_threshold` - (Optional) The CPU value beyond which an Autonomous AI Database will be opened across multiple nodes.
 The default value of this attribute is 16 for OCPUs and 64 for ECPUs.
 * `db_unique_name` - (Optional) **Deprecated.** The `DB_UNIQUE_NAME` value is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
 * `db_version` - (Optional) The base version for the Autonomous Container Database.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Required) (Updatable) The display name for the Autonomous Container Database.
-* `distribution_affinity` - (Optional) Determines whether an Autonomous Database must be opened across a minimum or maximum of nodes.
+* `distribution_affinity` - (Optional) Determines whether an Autonomous AI Database must be opened across a minimum or maximum of nodes.
 By default, Minimum nodes is selected.
 * `fast_start_fail_over_lag_limit_in_seconds` - (Optional) (Updatable) The lag time for my preference based on data loss tolerance in seconds.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_automatic_failover_enabled` - (Optional) (Updatable) Indicates whether Automatic Failover is enabled for Autonomous Container Database Dataguard Association
 * `is_dst_file_update_enabled` - (Optional) (Updatable) Indicates if an automatic DST Time Zone file update is enabled for the Autonomous Container Database.
 If enabled along with Release Update, patching will be done in a Non-Rolling manner.
 * `key_store_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.
 * `kms_key_id` - (Optional) The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `kms_key_version_id` - (Optional) The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
-Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.
+Autonomous AI Database Serverless does not use key versions, hence is not applicable for Autonomous AI Database Serverless instances.
 * `maintenance_window_details` - (Optional) (Updatable) The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.
 	* `custom_action_timeout_in_mins` - (Optional) (Updatable) Determines the amount of time the system will wait before the start of each database server patching operation.
 Custom action timeout is in minutes and valid value is between 15 to 120 (inclusive).
 	* `days_of_week` - (Optional) (Updatable) Days during the week when maintenance should be performed.